-- (a) that determined as at the last preceding Reset Determination Date; or - (b) if there is no such preceding Reset Determination Date, the initial Rate of Interest which would have been applicable to such Securities for the first scheduled Reset Period had the Securities been in issue for a period equal in duration to the first scheduled Reset Period but ending on (and excluding) the Reset Determination Date.
+- (a) that determined as at the last preceding Reset Determination Date; or - (b) if there is no such preceding Reset Determination Date, 6.378 per cent.

-4.8.9 Preparations in anticipation of a Benchmark Event
+4.11.9 Preparations in anticipation of a Benchmark Event

-If the Issuer anticipates that a Benchmark Event will or may occur, nothing in these Conditions shall prevent the Issuer (in its sole discretion) from taking, prior to the occurrence of such Benchmark Event, such actions which it considers expedient in order to prepare for applying the provisions of this Condition 4.8 (including, without limitation, appointing and consulting with an Independent Adviser to identify any Successor Rate, Alternative Rate, Adjustment Spread and/or Benchmark Amendments), provided that no Successor Rate, Alternative Rate, Adjustment Spread and/or Benchmark Amendments will take effect until the relevant Benchmark Event has occurred.
+If the Issuer anticipates that a Benchmark Event will or may occur, nothing in these Conditions shall prevent the Issuer (in its sole discretion) from taking, prior to the occurrence of such Benchmark Event, such actions which it considers expedient in order to prepare for applying the provisions of this Condition 4.11 (including, without limitation, appointing and consulting with an Independent Adviser to identify any Successor Rate, Alternative Rate, Adjustment Spread and/or Benchmark Amendments), provided that no Successor Rate, Alternative Rate, Adjustment Spread and/or Benchmark Amendments will take effect until the relevant Benchmark Event has occurred.